Kelfvin/MDTrans/README.md

 ## Configuration

 The configuration file is located at `~/.config/mdtrans/config.toml`.
-If it does not exist, MDTrans creates a template for you on first run.
+Create it if it does not exist.

 ```toml
 [llm]